Jausmy/Product-Analytics/README.md

 ## Analysis of Product Performance
 ### Overall Sales Trends
 Overall sales revenue showed an upward trend in 2023 compared to 2022, indicating positive growth.
 This growth can be attributed to various factors such as increased brand awareness, successful marketing campaigns, or new product launches.
-(Insert visualizations: Line chart showing overall sales revenue trend by month and year)

 ### Analysis of Sales by Country
 The United States consistently generated the highest revenue across all products, followed by Germany and Canada.
 This suggests that these countries are key markets for the company and should be prioritized in marketing and sales strategies.
-(Insert visualizations: Clustered bar chart showing revenue by country for each product)

 ### Analysis of Sales by Customer Type
 Government customers consistently generated the highest revenue and profit across most products, followed by Enterprise and Small Business customers.
 This highlights the importance of government and business segments to the company's profitability.
-(Insert visualizations: Matrix visualization showing profit by year, customer type, and product)

 ### Analysis of Discount Bands
 Discount bands played a significant role in driving sales volume.
 Higher discount bands generally resulted in higher revenue, suggesting that discounts are an effective strategy to incentivize purchases.
-(Insert visualizations: Donut chart showing the percentage of revenue generated by each discount band)

 ### Product-Level Performance
 The Scarlett 2i2 emerged as the top-performing product in terms of both revenue and profit, followed by the Audiobox USB 96 Studio and the NT1-A. The QuadCast S showed a slight decline in profit year-over-year, warranting further investigation.
-(Insert visualizations: Table or bar chart showing product-level revenue and profit)

 ### Year-over-Year Performance
 Most products showed positive year-over-year growth in both profit and units sold.
 The Arctis 7P+ had the highest profit growth (14%), while the MV7 had the highest growth in units sold (20%).
-(Insert visualizations: Table or bar chart showing year-over-year profit and units sold for each product)

 ### Customer Segmentation by Product
 The customer segmentation analysis revealed variations in customer type distribution across different products.
 For example, the Arctis 7P+ had a higher percentage of Government customers, while the QuadCast S had a more balanced distribution across different customer types.
-(Insert visualizations: Tooltip in the product slicer showing customer type breakdown for each product)

 ## Recommendations
 Based on the analysis of product sales data, the following recommendations are proposed: